arshahin/well_log_clustering/README.md

 Remove outliers
 Transforming data to [0 1]
 Exploratory Data Analysis (EDA) : Scatter plots, Density plots, Correlation Study, PCA, etc.

+Contribution are welcome to include new data sets and other types of clustering methods.
+Converting the codes to other programming languages are also welcome.